crypto-cyclone/solana_wallet_dart/README.md

-# Crypto Cyclone Solana Wallet Library
+# Crypto Cyclone Solana Wallet Dart

 This Dart library provides a convenient way for developers to work with Solana Wallet, especially for key derivation tasks.
 The library encapsulates key derivation and handling functionalities within the `DerivationService` class.